gilburns/PowerShellMac/SwiftDialog-Example/README.md

 Dialog would complain that the `JSON import failed`.

 The same exact Json passed directly to dialog worked fine, outside of PowerShell.
-So, I'm unsure what Powershell was doing to to json.
+So, I'm unsure what Powershell was doing to the json when it attempted to launch the app.

 In the end, I ended up putting a small `zsh` shell script in between [PowerShell](https://learn.microsoft.com/en-us/powershell/) and [SwiftDialog](https://github.com/swiftDialog/swiftDialog) to get this to work.